Hasnainajmal/Awesome-Microservices-NetCore/README.md

 # 💎 Awesome Microservices .NET Core [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome) [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://makeapullrequest.com)

-> A collection of awesome training series, articles, videos, books, courses, sample projects, and tools for Microservices in .NET Core
+> A collection of awesome training series, articles, videos, books, courses, sample projects, and tools for Microservices in .net core

 ## Give a Star! ⭐️

-If you liked this repo or if it helped you, please give a star ⭐️ for this repository.
+If you liked this repo or if it helped you, please give a star  for this repository.
 That will not only help strengthen our .NET community but also improve skills about the Microservices for .NET developers around the world 👍.
 Thank you very much.

 ## Contents
 - [Training Series](#training-series)